 21.2.1 Unless otherwise specified all bets will stand on all markets whether the named driver or constructor takes part in any session during the race weekend or not.

 21.2.2 For retirement markets, the winning selection will be the first driver/constructor to retire having started the race, whether from the grid or from the pit lane.
 Any driver or constructor not starting the race at all will be settled as a loser.
+If two or more drivers retire on the same lap the relevant selections will be settled as a dead heat.
 If there are no retirements the 'No' contract will be the winning contract.

 21.2.3 A virtual safety car period will not count as a safety car period for the purposes of settling a 'Will there be a Safety Car Period during Race?' market.